 Positions currently available for applications:

-Health Systems Research Unit, Cape Town or Pretoria
+Burden of Disease Research Unit, Cape Town

-HIV Prevention Research Unit, Durban
+HIV Prevention Research Unit, Durban Office

 The SAMRC’s HIV Prevention Research Unit (HPRU) is a large, dynamic research unit conducting HIV-related clinical trials in at least five clinical research sites in Durban.
 The Unit aims to contribute towards finding a vaccine and optimizing pre-exposure prophylaxis to prevent HIV infection amongst men, women, mothers and children.
 The Unit is committed to building the next generation of clinician scientists through a dedicated career progression pathway for clinicians.
 The Unit seeks to appoint dedicated, industrious, persevering, passionate, committed and motivated clinicians interested in pursuing a career in clinical research.
 The incumbent will work with existing Principal Investigators, Clinical Site Research Leaders and Clinicians to manage the clinical aspects of HIV prevention trials and could work towards building a research career.
-Training opportunities include support for pursuing higher degrees such as master’s or PhD.
+Training opportunities include support for pursuing higher degrees such as master’s or PhD

-HIV Prevention Research Unit , Durban
+HIV Prevention Research Unit , Durban Office

 The SAMRC’s HIV Prevention Research Unit (HPRU) requires dedicated, qualified and experienced clinical trial nurses to work on HIV and COVID 19 studies/ clinical trials.
 The Nurse will conduct HIV pre and post-test counseling, risk reduction counseling, medical history taking, clinical assessments and procedures, collection of biological specimens and perform detailed record keeping according to study protocols.
 Given the current Global pandemic, the HPRU is also currently committed to conducting COVID-19 related research work, which will also be a part of the scope of duties and responsibilities of the successful candidate.